 Types of Septic Systems

-Septic system design and size can vary widely, from within your neighborhood to across the country, due to a combination of factors.
+The design and size of a septic system can vary widely, from within your neighborhood to across the country, due to a combination of factors.
 These factors include household size, soil type, site slope, lot size, proximity to sensitive water bodies, weather conditions, or even local regulations.
-Below are ten of the most common types of septic systems used.
+Below are ten of the most common types of septic systems used, followed by illustrations and descriptions of each system.
 The list is not all-inclusive; there are many other types of septic systems.

 - Drip Distribution System